dojo/docs/dijit/form/FilteringSelect.rst

     <label for="state">State:</label>
     <input id="state">

-Displaying custom and rich text menu labels with labelAttr and labelType
+Displaying rich text menu labels with labelAttr and labelType
 ------------------------------------------------------------------------

 When users opens a FilteringSelect menu, by default they just see the search text as options in the menu.
 You can enrich the menu's content by supplying a different label as the following example demonstrates.